-20.1 Payment can only be made following satisfactory delivery of pre-agreed certified products and deliverables.

-20.2 Before payment can be considered, each invoice must include a detailed elemental breakdown of work completed and the associated costs.

-20.3 All Supplier fee invoices are to be made out to Ministry of Defence c/o the Claims Administrator.

-20.4 The Claims Administrator may pay disbursement invoices on behalf of MOD, including VAT.
+- 20.1 Payment can only be made following satisfactory delivery of pre-agreed certified products and deliverables. - 20.2 Before payment can be considered, each invoice must include a detailed elemental breakdown of work completed and the associated costs. - 20.3 All Supplier fee invoices are to be made out to Ministry of Defence. - 20.4 The Claims Administrator or other authorised individual may pay disbursement invoices on behalf of MOD, including VAT.

-20.5 All Supplier invoices are to be issued monthly and made out to Ministry of Defence c/o the Claims Administrator.

-20.6 The Claims Administrator will validate Supplier fee invoices on behalf of MOD, before sending them to the MOD for payment under MODs Contract Purchase and Finance System (CP&F) - Payment and Recovery of Sums Due - DEFCON 522.

-20.7 The MOD requires the Supplier to maintain professional indemnity insurance to at least the minimum standard required by the Solicitors Regulation Authority ("SRA").
+- 20.5 All Claims invoices are to be issued monthly and made out to Ministry of Defence c/o the Claims Administrator.
+All other invoices are to be issued to the relevant instructing area and addressed as instructed by that Team. - 20.6 The relevant team will validate Supplier fee invoices on behalf of MOD, before sending them to the MOD for payment under MODs Contract Purchase and Finance System (CP&F) Payment and Recovery of Sums Due DEFCON 522. - 20.7 The MOD requires the Supplier to maintain professional indemnity insurance to at least the minimum standard required by the Law society of Scotland. - 20.8 The Supplier will ensure that they only receive payments through the correct agreement on CP&F. Payments via other methods i.e., electronic purchasing cards (ePC) will not be permitted under the contract.